-In addition, when the OEM security feature is enabled, iTools has restricted access to Modbus addresses between 0x100 and 0x4744, graphical wiring and software upgrade functionality.
+In addition, when the OEM security feature is enabled, iTools has restricted access to Modbus addresses between 0x100 and 0x4744, graphical wiring.

 Note: The OEM security feature is a chargeable option, either when ordering or via the purchase of a secure feature pass code.